bayvictor/distributed-polling-system/README.md

 source:http://www.networkworld.com/article/3153047/internet-of-things/iot-product-development-is-broken-6-ways-developers-and-manufacturers-can-fix-it.html#tk.revfun_feat <br>
 more than $868 billion in this year 2017 alone, the impact – and risks – of IoT adoption are already becoming apparent. <br>

+Feb 14, 2017: Notes at reading : <br>
+public source:https://msdn.microsoft.com/en-us/library/mt634286.aspx , "Create Data Features (Data Science End-to-End Walkthrough), example caculate Distant rather than GPS(x,y)". <br>
+For this modeling task, rather than using the raw latitude and longitude values of the pickup and drop-off location, you'd like to have the distance in miles between the two locations.
+To create this feature, you'll compute the direct linear distance between two points, by using the haversine formula. <br>